melmanm/melmanm.github.io/_posts/2023-01-30-article3-openid-connect-session-management.md

 OpenId-Connect **session** represents the authenticated user context, maintained between Applications and Identity Provider Server.
 Session enables applications to provide seamless authentication experience by:

-* **Avoiding frequent authentication** – As long as there is active session available, application can acquire new access/id tokens from Identity Provider Server, without user being asked to re-authenticate.
+* **Avoiding frequent authentication** – As long as there is an active session available, application can acquire new access/id tokens from Identity Provider Server, without user being asked to re-authenticate.

 * **Enabling Single sign-on (SSO)** - SSO enables multiple applications launched in the same web browser and working under the same Identity Provider Server to share the same user session.
 Once user logs-in into single application, other applications, can be used, without user being asked to re-authenticate.